psrpinto/frontend-bundle/README.md

     * Automatically add a version to assets when in production
     * No more need to set a version on every deploy
     * An asset's version only changes if its content changed

-# Contributing
-This bundle is all about Developer Experience so your feedback is **essential** for us, the community, to make it better.
-Every issue and Pull Request will be treated with respect.

-If you decide to use this bundle, please consider opening issues if:

-* You had any hiccups while setting it up
-* You notice something missing in the documentation
-* You see something you think should be done differently
-* You notice something missing that you consider would benefit the majority of the users of this bundle
-* Whatever else

 # Table of Contents
 * [Setup](#setup)